friggframework/api-module-library/README.md

 Overview

 Welcome to the Frigg API Module Library!
+This repository contains all the API modules ready to connect third-party services with Frigg.

+To view our API Modules, please visit the [v1-ready directory](https://github.com/friggframework/api-module-library/tree/main/packages/v1-ready).

-This repository contains all the API modules used to connect third-party services with Frigg.
-As part of our efforts to streamline development and prepare for future growth, we’ve made some significant changes to how these modules are organized and maintained.
+As part of our efforts to streamline development and prepare for future growth, we’ve made some significant changes to how our API Modules are organized and maintained.

-Directory Structure
+## Directory Structure

 v0